mesonbuild/meson/docs/markdown/FAQ.md

 Meson needs to know several details about each compiler in order to compile code with it.
 These include things such as which compiler flags to use for each option and how to detect the compiler from its output.
-This information can not be input via a configuration file, instead it requires changes to Meson's source code that need to be submitted to Meson master repository.
+This information cannot be input via a configuration file, instead it requires changes to Meson's source code that need to be submitted to Meson master repository.
 In theory you can run your own forked version with custom patches, but that's not good use of your